shaneiadt/shaneiadt.github.io/_posts/2019-08-19-Webpack-4-Beginners-Dev-IT-Faster.md

 ---
-title: Webpack 4 Beginners Dev IT Faster
+title: "Webpack 4 Beginners Dev IT Faster"
 date: 2019-08-19 15:54:28
+categories:
+  - Blog
-tags: ['webpack','dev server']
+tags:
+    - Webpack
 ---

 Welcome to **Part 3** of our journey into understanding **Webpack** just a wee bit better together!
 If you haven't read any of the previous articles I'd suggest having a goo.